davidtchiu/davidtchiu.github.io/teaching/cs475/hwk3.ls2/index.md

               main (41 bytes)
       ```

 3. **What's the stack library for?** You'll notice that I prepared you with the `stack.h` and `stack.c` files, which is a fully implemented stack.
-You should study `stack.c` to see how I use `malloc()` in various spots and `free()` up the resources too.
+You should study `stack.c` to see how I use `malloc()` in various spots and later `free()` up the allocated memory.
-    - When designing this program, you'll notice that your algorithm can't simply print every file or directory as soon as you encounter them.
-You might get away with it in Mode 1, but Mode 2 requires that you keep a collection of directories and files you actually want to print at the end.
+    - When designing this program, you'll notice that you can't simply print every file or directory as soon as you encounter them.
+You can get away with this approach in Mode 1, but Mode 2 requires that you keep a collection of directories and files you actually want to print at the end.
-    - You can use the stack to store a list of files/directories that you wish to print.
+    - You can use the given stack to store the set of files/directories that you wish to print.

 4. **UNIX system calls**